 Complications from surgery are not common but, if they do occur, can include problems with wound healing.

-There is a risk of tearing (rupturing) your Achilles tendon if you have Achilles tendinopathy.
+There is a risk of tearing (rupturing) the Achilles tendon if you have Achilles tendinopathy.
 This is because the tendon is damaged and weaker than usual.
 However, this risk is usually quite low.
 Severe pain around the Achilles tendon that develops suddenly may be a sign of tendon rupture.
 See a doctor urgently if you think that you may have ruptured your Achilles tendon.

 If you do have problems with one Achilles tendon, there is also an increased chance that you will develop problems with the other over time.